Discover the Past for Yourself

 Digital Scholarship Lab

 The Digital Scholarship Lab in the University of Richmond’s Boatwright Library is directed by Robert K. Nelson.
-Justin Madron is its GIS analyst and project manager, and Nathaniel Ayers is its visualization and web designer.

 The Digital Scholarship Lab has developed a number of widely used and acclaimed digital history projects, most notably American Panorama, which received the 2019 Roy Rosenzweig Prize for Innovation in Digital History from the American Historical Association and was named a tech innovation by the Chronicle of Higher Education in 2016.
 “Mapping Inequality: Redlining in New Deal America” received Honorable Mention for the 2019 Garfinkel Prize from the American Studies Association’s Digital Humanities Caucus.
 Other digital history projects from the DSL include Mining the Dispatch and a remediated, enhanced version of Charles Paullin’s 1932 Atlas of the Historical Geography of the United States.